Thank you all of you who've got in touch with useful resources to share with each other.

 Sage Advocacy have a section on Supporting vulnerable adults, older people and healthcare patients during the COVID-19 Pandemic https://www.sageadvocacy.ie/resources

 The Liaison Social Work Role in Nursing Homes and Residential Settings: A Model for Practice has been developed by IASW members to respond the unmet needs of those dying, bereaved and unwell in nursing homes and residential care.
-You can access the document from the downloads in the Covid-19 resources section at https://www.iasw.ie/page/568
+You can access the document from the downloads section on this page: https://www.iasw.ie/IASW_COVID19_Resources

 The Social Care Institute for Excellence (SCIE) has made available new COVID-19 guidance for carers in care homes who are supporting residents living with dementia during the pandemic.
 Some useful information for social work as well https://www.scie.org.uk/dementia/